dqj5182/Weighted_Random_Sampling_for_Egyptian_Hieroglyph_Classification/README.md

 1. ResNet-50 (Pretrained): 98.6% | ResNet-50 (from scratch): 97.0% | ResNet-50 (Pretrained with clean dataset): 99.36%
 2. Inception-v3 (Pretrained): 99.2% | Inception-v3 (from scratch with clean dataset): 98.4% | Inception-v3 (Pretrained with clean dataset): 99.4%
 3. Xception (from scratch with clean dataset): 97.9%
+4. Capsule Network (from scratch with clean dataset): 98.74%

 Prior implementations:
 1. [GlyphReader by Morris Franken](https://github.com/morrisfranken/glyphreader) which extracts features using Inception-v3 and classifies hieroglyphs using SVM.